 Figure 7c.
 Southern Health-Santé Sud percent of C-section surgical clients receiving timely prophylactic antibiotic administration in the three regional centres for the past four fiscal years.
 The target of 95% is identified by the red line.
-The 2022-2023 rates of C-section surgical clients receiving timely prophylactic decreased by 10% at PDGH, while the rates increased by 19% at BRHC and by 25% at BTHC.
-The rates at BRHC & PDGH are below the recommended SHN target of 95% identified by the red line.
+The 2023-2024 rates of C-section surgical clients receiving timely prophylactic increased by 11% at BRHC, decreased by 31% at PDGH and remained the same at BTHC.
+The rates at BRHC & PDGH are below the recommended SHN target of 95%.
 The rate at BTHC is above the target line at 98%.